gustavovitor/maker/README.md

 Now you have a lot of RestAPI methods and you can call them.
 Open your terminal and make a call on your server:port/context/car and enjoy!

-This example lives on https://github.com/gustavovitor/maker-example :)
+One example lives on https://github.com/gustavovitor/maker-example :)

 Any question/bugs/problems?
 Open an issue.